cc-hpc-itwm/GaspiCxx/README.md

 The interface design replaces the explicit management of communication resources required by the native GPI-2 interface with fully-transparent and easy-to-use primitives.
-The GaspiCxx API provides the following automatically managed resources:
+The GaspiCxx API implements the following automatically managed resources:
 * Groups
 * Segments
 * Queues